 We are ready to assist you make available these documents and whatever other documents which may be required as it pertains to your case.

-- The first step to sue your dentist for dental negligence is to speak with your medical negligence solicitor.
+- The first step to sue your dentist for dental negligence is to speak with your solicitor.
 When you approach us to represent you, we will assign to you a personal dental malpractice solicitor who will listen to your story, make a professional assessment of your claims and see to it that you receive the best possible legal representation throughout the entire duration of the claims.

 - Gathering of facts, documents and other information to serve as evidence follows